Board of Commissioners

 Volunteer Roles

-Volunteer Firefighter in Training (FIT)
+Volunteer Firefighter-in-Training (FIT)

 EMS Volunteer

-Expectations: This volunteer is available 24/7 via radio and or cell notification to assist the department in the delivery of fire suppression and medical services.
-This service may include driving and operating ambulances, and medical support units.
-Education and training are commensurate to the level of support the volunteer shall deliver at a fire or emergency medical scene.
-The EMS volunteer is required to maintain current training and education status through regularly scheduled drills and education with a percentage of calls attended or supported events staffed.
-The expected number of training hours needed to maintain their EMT certification are 24 hours per year.
+Expectations: This volunteer is available at all times (within reason) via radio or cell phone notification to assist the department in the delivery of emergency medical services.
+This service may include driving and operating ambulances and/or medical support units.
+Education and training are commensurate to the level of support the volunteer will deliver at a fire or emergency medical scene.
+The EMS volunteer is required to maintain current training and education status through regularly scheduled trainings and education, with a percentage of emergency call responses, and/or EJFR-supported special events.
+The expected number of training hours needed to maintain their EMS certification varies by the level of EMS certification.
+These individuals are motivated to participate in this program for civic, charitable or humanitarian reasons.

 Support Volunteer

-Expectations: This volunteer is available 24/7 via radio or cell notification to assist the fire department in the delivery of fire suppression and medical services.
-This service may include driving and operating fire engines, ambulances, fire tenders, marine units, support units, and communication units.
-Education and training are commensurate to the level of support the volunteer shall deliver at a fire or emergency medical scene.
-The support volunteer is required to maintain current training and education status through regularly scheduled drills and education with a percentage of calls attended or supported events staffed.
-The expected number of training hours required to remain a support volunteer are 24 hours per year.
+Expectations: This volunteer is available at all times (within reason) via radio or cell phone notification to assist the fire department in the delivery of fire suppression services.
+This service may include driving and operating fire tenders, portable air-supply units, support units, and communication units.
+Education and training are commensurate to the level of support the volunteer shall deliver at a fire or emergency scene.
+The support volunteer is required to maintain current training and education status through regularly scheduled training and education with a percentage of calls attended or events staffed.
+These volunteer positions are compensated for their expenses via a quarterly point system to assist their community in both emergent and non-emergent times, which include times of natural disaster.
+Education and training shall be no direct cost to the EMS Volunteer.
+These individuals are motivated to participate in this program for civic, charitable or humanitarian reasons.

 Administrative Volunteer

 Expectations: This volunteer is not expected to directly support the functions of the fire department in the delivery of emergent fire suppression or emergency medical services.
 Indirect support of the fire department through administrative assignments shall be the primary function of the Administrative Volunteer.
 Training and education shall be commensurate to the job tasks assigned or requested.
+These individuals are motivated to participate in this program for civic, charitable or humanitarian reasons.